DatabaseGroup/DeSignate/README.md

 2. at asymmetric positions the nucleotides of the reference group are not uniform but different from the nucleotide in the query group.

-If you want to access the tool without cloning the respository, we host a publicly available server which runs the web-interface of DeSigNate at https://designate.dbresearch.uni-salzburg.at/.
+If you want to access the tool without cloning the respository, we host a publicly available server which runs the web-interface of DeSignate at https://designate.dbresearch.uni-salzburg.at/.

 ## Paper and Citation
-The scientific manuscript of this work is currently under revision.
-Links to the publication will be added shortly.
+The scientific manuscript of this tool was published at BMC Bioinformatics.
+The paper is open access and can be found at https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-3498-6.
+Please cite this article as described on the bottom of the BMC Bioinformatics website.

 ## Usage

-### Use DeSigNate via command-line
+### Use DeSignate via command-line

-DeSigNate can be used as a fully functional command-line interface independent of the web-interface.
+DeSignate can be used as a fully functional command-line interface independent of the web-interface.
 Hence, the tool runs without installing Django and does not use Javascript libraries; however, Python 3 has to be installed.

 To see the full list of available command-line parameters, execute the following command within the webapp directory:
 ```